WGLab/dragonstar2019/day2_assembly/README.md

 `lambda_vel/contigs.fa`: contig file

 In this file, we can see over a dozen contigs in this file.
-The first a few contigs are something similar to below:
+Using `grep '>' lambda_vel/contigs.fa | head`, the first a few contigs are something similar to below:

 ```
 >NODE_2_length_2656_cov_79.119354